-Murfreesboro Criminal Defense Lawyers
+Murfreesboro Criminal Defense Lawyer

 Protecting the Legal Rights of the Accused

-If you have been charged with a crime in Tennessee, or believe you are under investigation for one, it is vital that you find a quality attorney with experience in criminal defense right away.
+If you have been charged with a crime in Murfreesboro, TN, or believe you are under investigation for one, it is vital that you find a quality Murfreesboro attorney with experience in criminal defense right away.
 At Parkerson Santel, PLLC, our Murfreesboro criminal defense team is comprised of former prosecutors who are experienced in all matters of criminal defense.
 Whether you or a loved one have been charged with a DUI, assault, theft, drug possession, or another misdemeanor or felony, Parkerson Santel, PLLC’s Murfreesboro criminal defense attorneys possess the experience, knowledge, expertise, and work ethic your case will need in order to provide the utmost in client representation.

 Criminal Defense Cases We Handle

 At Parkerson Santel, PLLC, we provide representation for a broad range of criminal charges.
 Our legal team can aggressively and effectively defend misdemeanors and felonies as well as charges related to drunk driving.

 Select one of our specialized areas of criminal defense to learn more:

 - Bonnaroo arrests

 - Theft and burglary

 What to Do If You’ve Been Accused of a Crime